ArduPilot/ardupilot_wiki/common/source/docs/common-wiki-editing-setup.rst

 Build the Wiki
 --------------

 As shown in the last step of the vagrant instructions above, use update.py to build some or all of the wiki.
-You may need to prefix the python commands below with "sudo", especially when rebuilding.

    .. code-block:: bash